 In 2017, the German Embassy and the Goethe-Institut joined in the celebrations of Canada's sesquicentennial year with an exciting series of cultural events.

-Under the motto Germany @ Canada 2017 – Partners from Immigration to Innovation / L’Allemagne @ Canada – Partenaires: de l’immigration à l’innovation, the program will celebrate the German-Canadian friendship, shedding light on Germany's historical contribution to Canada's rich cultural mosaic as well as ongoing collaborations between the two countries in the fields of art and culture, science and research.
+Under the motto Germany @ Canada 2017 – Partners from Immigration to Innovation / L’Allemagne @ Canada – Partenaires: de l’immigration à l’innovation, the program celebrated the German-Canadian friendship, shedding light on Germany's historical contribution to Canada's rich cultural mosaic as well as ongoing collaborations between the two countries in the fields of art and culture, science and research.

-This broad program will consist of concerts and exhibitions, evening discussions, interactive installations, readings and film programs.
-They will take place throughout the year and across the country.
+This broad program consisted of concerts and exhibitions, evening discussions, interactive installations, readings and film programs.
+They took place throughout the year and across the country.

-A highlight of the program will be the exhibition "Canada and Germany: Partners from Immigration to Innovation" in the pavilion of the National Capital Commission in Ottawa.
-Further events will be held in Toronto, Montréal, Québec City, Banff, Vancouver and Halifax.
+A highlight of the program was the exhibition "Canada and Germany: Partners from Immigration to Innovation" in the pavilion of the National Capital Commission in Ottawa.
+Further events were held in Toronto, Montréal, Québec City, Banff, Vancouver and Halifax.

 26 March – 28 May / Exhibition @ Oakville Galleries